Please make sure that all our older residents know about this event.

 Forms for registering will be circulated, but it does no harm to let your Road Representative know that you’d like to come along.

 The AGM will be held in the Small Hall.

 Agenda to follow shortly.

-An important item this year is that the posts of Chair & Treasurer will become vacant as the current incumbents are stepping down.
-If any one is interested then they should make themselves known to the current post holders, see our contacts page.
+An important item this year is that the post of Treasurer will become vacant as the current incumbent is stepping down.
+If any one is interested then they should make themselves known to the chair, see our contacts page.

 We also need an Editor for the Magazine which is produced 3 times a year.

 Saturday May 11th 10-4

 Community Day at St Michael’s Church.
 Inflatables, refreshments, BBQ, tours, live music, nature quest, and much much more.

 News from Bucks CC

 APPROVED for Immediate Release